pranabekka/pranabekka.github.io/content/drafts/copy-semantics.md

 ### Chain everything

+### Performance

+Aliases and copies are tracked at compile time, which can also be used to determine memory usage at compile time, thus removing the overhead of a garbage collector.

+### Safe transpile

 A language with copy semantics can compile to other languages that support aliasing by using them where required.